lukereding/thoughts_on_graphics/thoughts_on_graphs_and_graphics.md

 * every part of the graph should have a clear purpose

    Extra bells and whistles are distracting.
 Often when graphs contain a bunch of things that don't need to be there, I get stuck trying to figure out what they mean, only to realize minutes later that they don't mean anything.
 This is not to say that all parts of a graphic should have a _unique_ purpose: redundency is an important aspect of design and I often find it useful to use in graphs, as different people probably have different ideal ways of viewing something.
+But if some element of our graphic isn’t serving a clear purpose, strip it away.

 * show the data, some summary of the data or parameter estimate of interest, and some measure of variability about that estimate
 * clearly label sample sizes
 * state some measure of effect size